 I’m all for jumping castles at play centres and birthday parties, but the ones at fairs that cost $4 for a three-minute jump can kindly exit the premises, thanks very much.
 And worst of all, they are so big that they are unavoidable.

-You can’t go to the shops without seeing at least three.
+You can’t go to the shops without seeing at least three of these germ-infested mini rides for kids.
 They are in every corner and in front of every major grocery store.
 They could be aeroplanes, or trains, or Wiggles characters, or motorcycles, or even horses.
 You know the ones.
 They cost $2 for about a one minute ride and there is no way to avoid them.

-Our advice?
-Tell the kids that if the red light is flashing on the top of the ride, that means it’s actually broken.
+Hot tip!
+Tell the kids that if the red light is flashing on the top of the ride, that means it’s actually broken. #evilgenius